Behaviour

 4. Management focuses on comfort and slowing progression.

-In my clinic, I explain it to owners as the 'wear and tear' disease.
+In my clinic, I explain it to owners as a form of 'wear and tear' disease.
 While common in senior dogs, it can also affect younger dogs due to injury or developmental issues.
 The key is that the clinical signs often start very subtly, which is why this dog arthritis symptoms checklist is so important.

 Key Takeaway: Arthritis is a painful breakdown of joint cartilage, and the signs are often behavioural before they become physical.